Skip to main content

 OpCon RPA Web Services Script Overview

-This example script below performs 4 functions and can be leveraged as a template for setting up RPA with OpCon:
+This example script performs 4 functions and can be used as a template for setting up RPA with OpCon:

 1. Retrieve an authentication token and update the associated variable for subsequent steps.